 Play is freely chosen, personally directed, intrinsically motivated.Bob Hughes

 Play is very hard to define but easy to recognise.
-The reason that it is easy to recognise is that anyone who has played in their life will recognise it when they see it, but wouldn’t necessarily be able to put it into words.
 The most important thing is that play is freely chosen.
 The children are engaged in the activity because they want to be and they are directing their own behaviour.
 Adults may encourage children to play, but no-one can make them do it.

 If you think back to a play situation when you were a child and remember a time when you were playing with friends or siblings, the chances are that the experiences you will remember will be the times when there was an element of risk and excitement, whether it be climbing a tree and getting stuck up it, playing hide and seek in woods, setting up a swing with a tyre and rope and then experiencing the thrill of the risk that you might fall off.

 It is a universal and natural process and it is as vital to a child’s growth and development as nutrition, shelter and education.

 benefits are that every time a child plays they are discovering something new.

 Play is crucial to a child, it is through play alongside education that

 children will develop to their full potential – socially, physically,